 How a Nonprofit Can Start and Market a Planned Giving Program

-Planned giving programs—sometimes also called gift planning, deferred giving, or legacy giving—helps donors make plans leave money or assets to nonprofits at a future date, which is usually after their death.
-Most nonprofits now have planned giving programs or are considering them.
+Planned giving programs—sometimes also called gift planning, deferred giving, or legacy giving—help donors make plans to leave money or assets to nonprofits at a future date, usually after death.
+Most larger nonprofits now have planned giving programs or are considering them.

 Types of Planned Giving

-There are several types of planned giving, but the most popular are bequests, charitble gift annuities, trusts, and pooled income funds.
+There are several types of planned giving, but the most popular are bequests, charitable gift annuities, trusts, and pooled income funds.

-Charitable trusts: Charitable remainder trusts are tax exempt, irrevocable trusts that annual payments to the beneficiaries for a certain amount of time, and then donate the remainder to a nonprofit.
+- Charitable trusts: Charitable remainder trusts are tax-exempt, irrevocable trusts that make annual payments to the beneficiaries for a certain amount of time, and then donate the remainder to a nonprofit.
 Charitable lead trusts are similar, except that the annual payments go to the nonprofit for a certain period of time, and the remainder goes to the beneficiaries.